yvelikova/axway-open-docs/content/en/docs/apim_relnotes/20200130_apimgr_relnotes/_index.md

 5. Start Configuration Studio with `configurationstudio  -clean`

-#### Install the API Gateway Analytics service pack
+#### Install the API Gateway Analytics update

-To install the service pack on your existing API Gateway Analytics 7.7 installation, perform the following steps:
+To install the update on your existing API Gateway Analytics 7.7 installation, perform the following steps:

 1. Ensure that your existing API Gateway Analytics instance and Node Manager have been stopped.
-2. Verify the owners of API Gateway binaries before extracting the service pack.
+2. Verify the owners of API Gateway binaries before extracting the update.

     ```
     ls -l INSTALL_DIR/analytics/posix/bin